Allahnana/Allahnana/README.md

 ### I am a Front-End Developer.
 - 🔭 I’m currently working on my Portfolio Website :grin:
-- 👯 I’m looking to collaborate with other Developers :wink:
+- 👯 I'm a community guy who loves to connect with other fellow developers.
+In my free time I like to read books, write some code and try to debug some other person's code from the community. :wink:
 - 🥅 2022 Goals: Contribute to Open Source projects
 - 💬 Ask me about anything, I am happy to help :smile:
 - 📬 How to reach me: [Let's get in touch!][linkedin]
 - 🧗 I try to: Go beyond and push the bounds
 - ⚡ Fun fact: I love connecting with different people :raised_hands:
- ### Blogs posts
- BLOG-POST-LIST:START
- BLOG-POST-LIST:END

- - In my free time I like to read books, write some code and try to debug some other person's code from the community.
-- I'm a community guy who loves to connect with other fellow developers.